JustinMar99/JustinMar99.github.io/essays/cooking-an-omlette.md

     { "topic":  "Exam Study", "className":  "ICS 311", "sessionDate": "11/17/2020", "sessionTime": "5:00 pm", "owner":  "john@foo.com"}
   ]
   ```
-we prepare a lot of ingredients to use, however, each customer will only see the parts that they ordered and thus are the owner.
+we prepare a lot of ingredients to use for all the different types of omlettes, and make sure that each customer will only see the ingredients that they ordered for their omlette.